 How to Help Your Kids with Emotions

 So how do we help these children do that?
-My favorite technique for this comes from Dr. John Gottman’s book Raising an Emotionally Intelligent Child.
+My favorite technique comes from Dr. John Gottman’s book Raising an Emotionally Intelligent Child.
 And in the book, he teaches parents how to become an emotion coach for their child’s emotions in five easy steps.
 This is Dr. John Gottman’s emotion coaching steps:

 - Be aware of your child’s emotions.